 Losing a pet is one of life’s hardest events.
 Let us help.

-We are a Team helping the Kansas City metro of Kansas and in Missouri, the northern half of the K.C. metro) with a pet passing or euthanasia of your dog or cat in the comfort of home.
+We are a Team helping the Kansas City, KS Metro (Wyandotte and Johnson Counties) with a pet passing or euthanasia of your dog or cat in the comfort of home.

 What does Pet Loss at Home offer?

 We offer end of life care for your pet using a network of professional, compassionate, and caring veterinarians.

 - $300 – $400 includes mobile vet drive time, house call time, sedation, home euthanasia.
 (This option would be for home burial or a pet cemetery.)